 After the Fire.

-The fire was followed by a substantial rebuild of the east end of the church in 1970.
+The fire was followed by a substantial rebuild of the east end of the church in 1970, including the new ceiling.

 A wonderful stone altar was discovered that had been buried to hide it from Puritan vandalism at the Reformation, and is now placed in the centre of the chancel.